Immigration of Registered Nurses

 - They have a proof of Canadian or Mexican citizenship; and

-For Canadian citizens, TN status may be renewed on a yearly basis either by having the nurse reenter the U.S. with the documents listed above, or by requesting an extension of TN status from the USCIS.
+For Canadian citizens, TN status may be renewed every 3 years either by having the nurse reenter the US with the documents listed above, or by requesting an extension of TN status from the USCIS.

-A TN nurse is not supposed to have any intention of remaining permanently in the U.S. This becomes an issue if a TN nurse decides to apply for permanent residence in the U.S.
+A TN nurse is not supposed to have any intention of remaining permanently in the US.
+This becomes an issue if a TN nurse decides to apply for a green card.

-Traditionally, RNs have been considered “professionals” under U.S. immigration laws.
-From 1952 to 1989, U.S. employers could hire foreign-born nurses using “H-1″ temporary visas.
+Traditionally, RNs have been considered “professionals” under US immigration laws.
+Until 1989, employers could hire RNs using “H-1″ temporary visas.
 In 1989, the Immigration Nursing Relief Act (INRA) was enacted as a five-year pilot program.
 INRA provided that only health care facilities with “attestations” approved by the Labor Department could obtain “H-1A” status to employ nurses on a temporary basis in the U.S. When INRA expired in the mid-1990s, Congress decided not to extend the law since there was no shortage of RNs in the U.S. according to the ANA.

 The H-1B category is an ineffective vehicle for most health care facilities who wish to employ RNs since the minimum entry requirement for most staff RN jobs is a two-year associate degree rather than a four-year bachelors’ degree.
-However, where a facility can justify that a four-year degree (or equivalent) is the minimum entry requirement for a job, such an RN may be granted an H-1B visa.
-An INS memorandum, dated November 27, 2002, explains the requirements for a registered nurse to obtain H-1B status.
+However, where a facility can justify that a four-year degree (or equivalent) as the minimum entry requirement for a job, such an RN may be granted an H-1B visa.
+A USCIS memorandum, dated July 11, 2014, explains the requirements for a registered nurse to obtain H-1B status.